DIY Capacitive Stylus for iPad and iPhone

 I'm calling it my static pen, which is totally incorrect, but ya know, it's funny.
 Here is a photo.

 And here is what I drew using it.
-Not that great but I'm not that great of an artist.
+Not that great but I'm not really an artist.

 I have also been thinking that I could make little versions that simulate chalk, but then I have the problem of touching the screen with my hand with such a little drawing instrument.